Yandex Cloud

 The list of security groups assigned to the cluster will be completely overwritten by the list in the securityGroupIds parameter.

-Before executing your request, make sure the list includes all the required security group IDs, including existing ones.
+Before running your request, make sure the list includes all the required security group IDs, including existing ones.

 export IAM_TOKEN="<IAM_token>"